Sborresch/election_analysis/README.md

 ## Election-Audit Results
 ### Python Script
 Once the data analytics team was provided a task list, the team developed Python script to automate the election audit.
+You can find the full Python script at [PyPoll_Challenge.py](https://github.com/Sborresch/election_analysis/blob/main/PyPoll_Challenge.py).
 Below are the major psuedocoding steps the data analytics team had to perform to automate this process:

 1. **Import "csv" and "os" dependencies**: This allows us to view the file [election_results.csv](https://github.com/Sborresch/election_analysis/blob/main/Resources/election_results.csv) that is the final vote count report and join our files using the teams Microsoft operating system **(see appendix A)**.
 2. **Initialize variables**: incuding our total_votes counter, lists (candidate_options and county_options), dictionaries (candidate_votes and county_votes), and our winning candidate/county variables **(see appendix B)**.